Orange-OpenSource/OrangeCloudAndroidSdk/README.md

 	}
 });
 ```

+**parameters** is an JSONObject parameters.
+You can enable pagination or other parameters (see [Cloud Api Reference](https://developer.orange.com/apis/cloud-france/api-reference))

-**listFolder()** function returns just the unique identifier and name of files.
+**listContents()** function returns just the unique identifier and name of files.
 If you want more informations about file, you have to call **fileInfo()** function to get the creation date, size and thumbnail and content URLs
 ```Java
 mApi.fileInfo(fileEntry, new OrangeListener.Success<OrangeCloudAPI.Entry>() {
 	@Override